-Standard 008 | Construction and Renovation Plan Expenditures
+Standard 008 | Construction and Renovation Plan Expenditures | Compliant: Yes requirements apply to plans approved after January 1, 1992.

 Correctional facilities shall seek approval from the DOCR Office of Facility Inspections of all plans for construction or renovation of correctional facilities with an estimated expenditure of more than one hundred thousand dollars before commencement of the project.